 The U.S. Green Building Council (USGBC) is committed to a prosperous, healthy and sustainable future through cost-efficient and energy-saving green buildings.
 USGBC works toward its mission of market transformation through its LEED green building certification program, robust educational offerings, a nationwide network of chapters and affiliates, the annual Greenbuild International Conference & Expo, and advocacy in support of public policy that encourages and enables green buildings and communities.

-More than 55,000 commercial projects participate in the LEED green building certification system, comprising 10.4 billion square feet of construction space in 50 states and 140 countries and territories.
-In addition, more than 116,000 units have been registered under the LEED for Homes rating system.
-Nearly 44,000 of those units have been certified under LEED for Homes; nearly half of those units are in the affordable housing sector.
+There are nearly 57,000 commercial projects participating in the LEED green building certification system, comprising 10.5 billion square feet of construction space in 50 states and 149 countries and territories.
+In addition, more than 132,000 units have been registered under the LEED for Homes rating system.
+Nearly 50,000 of those units have been certified under LEED for Homes; nearly half of those units are in the affordable housing sector.

 Industry-led and consensus-driven, USGBC is as diverse as the marketplace it serves.
 Membership includes building owners and end-users, real estate developers, facility managers, architects, designers, engineers, general contractors, subcontractors, product and building system manufacturers, government agencies, and nonprofits.
 Leaders from within each of these sectors participate in the development of the LEED certification system and the direction of the organization through volunteer service on USGBC's open committees.

 USGBC's LEED green building program is the foremost program for the design, construction, maintenance and operations of green buildings, homes and communities.
 By using less energy, LEED-certified spaces save money for families, businesses and taxpayers; reduce carbon emissions; and contribute to a healthier environment for residents, workers and the larger community.